[4 MIN READ]

 According to the Centers for Disease Control and Prevention

 , the symptoms of heat stroke include a high body temperature of 103 degrees Fahrenheit (or 39.5 degrees Celsius) or higher; hot, red, dry or damp skin; a fast and strong pulse; a headache; dizziness; nausea; confusion and passing out.
-A compromised ability to make decisions is also as sign of heat stroke; confusion, lack of coordination and slurred speech are common indicators of heat stroke.
+A compromised ability to make decisions is also a sign of heat stroke; confusion, lack of coordination and slurred speech are common indicators of heat stroke.

 What should I do if I’m with someone exhibiting symptoms of heat stroke?

 Get the person into shade or somewhere cool.
 Make sure they drink plenty of chilled water, and if possible cool them down with a water bath or spray water.
 Cool, damp towels and fans or air conditioning are also very helpful.
 A change in demeanor can signal that someone needs assistance right away.
-If it is clear that the person is not acting like themselves or is obviously confused get them to an emergency department immediately.
+If it is clear that the person is not acting like themselves or is obviously confused, get them to an emergency department immediately.

 How can we prevent or avoid heat stroke and heat exhaustion?

 • Timing.
-Make sure to avoid being out or exerting yourself the hottest period of the day, typically from about 12 to 4 p.m.
+Make sure to avoid being out or exerting yourself during the hottest period of the day, typically from about 12 to 4 p.m.

 • Hydration.
 Drink plenty of fluids before, during and after any activity.
 You can gauge your hydration by the color of your urine — clear or very light yellow represents good hydration.
 Anything darker means that your hydration is lacking.